Skip to main content

 Key takeaways

-Prednisone, a corticosteroid, helps reduce severe bronchitis symptoms by decreasing airway inflammation.
+• Prednisone, a corticosteroid, may reduce severe bronchitis symptoms by decreasing airway inflammation.

-Dosages of prednisone for bronchitis vary, but slowly tapering off is important to avoid withdrawal symptoms.
+• Prednisone dosing for bronchitis varies, but slowly tapering off is important to avoid withdrawal symptoms.

 What is prednisone?

 Prednisone is a type of medication known as a corticosteroid.
 It is a prodrug, meaning it is converted into its active form, prednisolone, in the liver.
-Doctors or healthcare providers prescribe prednisone for various medical conditions to manage symptoms and promote healing.
+Doctors or healthcare providers prescribe prednisone for various medical conditions to manage inflammation and related symptoms.

 Prednisone comes in different forms, including:

-In addition to some cases of bronchitis, healthcare providers may recommend prednisone to treat several conditions, such as:
+In addition to some cases of bronchitis, prednisone may be used to treat several conditions, such as:

 It’s important to follow a healthcare provider’s instructions when taking prednisone, as it can have various effects on the body.
 The dosage and duration of corticosteroid therapy will depend on the condition being treated.
 However, it’s generally used as a short-term treatment.
 Long-term treatment may be recommended with close supervision from a healthcare provider.